 The Elementary and Secondary Act of 1965, as amended by Every Student Succeeds Act of 2015 requires State Educational Agencies (SEAs) to monitor the implementation of program requirements and the expenditure of federal funds.
 Monitoring is conducted at local educational agencies (LEAs) to ensure compliance with regulations as well as to assure that the quality of the program and instructional delivery is of high regard.
 Monitoring emphasizes accountability for using resources wisely.
-The monitoring process for programs administered by the Office of Federal Programs consist of the monitoring of expenditures, Single Audits, and On-Site monitoring.
+The monitoring process for programs administered by the Office of Federal Programs consist of the monitoring of expenditures, Single Audits, On-Site monitoring, and Desk Audits.

 The Monitoring and Compliance Division conducts an annual risk assessment of all subrecipients, to determine their potential risk of noncompliance.
 Based on the outcome of the risk assessment, subrecipients are assigned a risk level of low, medium, or high.
 The risk assessment includes weighted risk indicators derived from multiple sources.
 The Monitoring and Compliance Division updates the risk assessment model annually to ensure risk indicators and weights accurately reflect the potential risk posed to the agency in awarding funds to each subrecipient.
 This assessment is used in practical terms to take a thorough look at how OFP monitors subrecipients.
 The assessment tool assists in the identification of conditions, situations and processes that may cause problems.